foolip/mdn-bcd-collector/README.md

 ### Minor Safari version changes

 In v6.1.1, a major update was made to the useragent parser involving minor version numbers for browsers (specifically, Safari).
 As such, newer pull requests may be opened that change the minor version of a browser.
-Any new changes should be truested over old changes.
-(For example, if a collector PR for v6.0.8 was merged that indicates the feature was added in Safari 15.5, but there is a new PR with collector v6.1.2 that changes the version number to Safari 15.4, then always trust the new PR.)
+If a newer collector version includes a change to a browser's minor version, then always trust the newer collector over the old one.
+(For example, if a collector PR for v6.0.8 was merged that indicates the feature was added in Safari 15.5, but there is a new PR with collector v6.1.2 that changes the version number to Safari 15.4, then trust Safari 15.4 to be the version number.)

 ## Running the server locally